farhanjk/FortranPatterns/README.md

 FortranPatterns
 ===============

-Popular design patterns implemented in Fortran.
+Implementation of popular design patterns in Fortran.
+This is intended to facilitate the community using Fortran for computationally expensive tasks.
+The main philosophy here is to make these patterns available for improving the reusability and efficiency of the code.

 Compiler Suggested: Fortran 90.